jump-dev/JuMP.jl/CONTRIBUTING.md

 4. Submit a pull request to Github
 5. Update your pull request, responding to any comments

-Remember to be patient and polite; you may get a _lot_ of comments on your PR!
+Remember to be patient and polite; you may get a _lot_ of comments on your pull request!
 However, don't be afraid!
 A lot of comments means that people are willing to help you improve the code that you are contributing to JuMP.

 Thanks for contributing to JuMP!